 3. Target hybrid roles - Look for "AI-enabled backend" or "ML platform" positions as stepping stones

-4. Leverage your network - Backend expertise is valuable to AI teams building production systems
+4. Use your network - Backend expertise is valuable to AI teams building production systems

 The Bottom Line